Vyathan/MbrundageWebsite/README.md

 3/29/21 - Created links between html and css documents.
 Layed out a relative file path.

 4/11/21 - Created reset style sheet

+4/12/21 - Added Paragraphs to index.html and about.html